-- Feathers: better if bird species can be identified or at least type of bird (raptor, ground dwelling) - Hair: plucked from carcasses (stored in an envelope) - Bones: with tissue on them (dry these fresh samples to avoid moulding, wear gloves to protect against diseases see section below on handling methods) - Insects: collect entire specimens of e.g. ants, termites, caterpillars, grasshoppers - Scales: from fish, snakes, lizards, etc...
+- Feathers: better if bird species can be identified or at least type of bird (raptor, ground dwelling) - Hair: plucked from carcasses (stored in an envelope see section below on handling methods17) - Bones: dry them if they are fresh samples to avoid moulding, wear gloves to protect against diseases (see section below on handling methods)18 - Insects: collect entire specimens of e.g. ants, termites, caterpillars, grasshoppers - Scales: from fish, snakes, lizards, etc...